nextcloud/server/CONTRIBUTING.md

 Before we're able to merge your code into the ownCloud core, you need to sign our [Contributor Agreement][agreement].

-Please read the [Developer Manuals][devmanual] to get useful info like how to create your first application or test the ownCloud code.
+Please read the [Developer Manuals][devmanual] to get useful infos like how to create your first application or how to test the ownCloud code with phpuniz.

 [agreement]: http://owncloud.org/about/contributor-agreement/
 [devmanual]: http://owncloud.org/dev/